The top 10 percent of earners pay approximately 75 percent of the entire income tax in the state. Most of these earners are small-business owners.

 - Sole proprietorships: Sole proprietors report income and deductions on their individual federal returns.
 They can deduct wages and salaries paid to employees but cannot deduct their own salaries or any business income they withdraw from the business;

 - Qualified Joint Venture: Married couples who own a business together were previously treated as a partnership under federal tax laws.
-Starting in 2007, married couples can elect to be treated as a “qualified joint venture” and do not have to file as a partnership.
+Married couples can elect to be treated as a “qualified joint venture” and do not have to file as a partnership.